bigai-nlco/mlpac/README.md

 # mlpac
 ## Combining Supervised Learning and Reinforcement Learning for Multi-Label Classification Tasks with Partial Labels

+# Abstract
-Abstract: Traditional supervised learning heavily relies on human-annotated datasets, especially in data-hungry neural approaches.
+Traditional supervised learning heavily relies on human-annotated datasets, especially in data-hungry neural approaches.
 However, various tasks, especially multi-label tasks like document-level relation extraction, pose challenges in fully manual annotation due to the specific domain knowledge and large class sets.
 Therefore, we address the multi-label positive unlabelled learning (MLPUL) problem, where only a subset of positive classes is annotated.
 We propose Mixture Learner for Partially Annotated Classification (MLPAC), an RL-based framework combining the exploration ability of reinforcement learning and the exploitation ability of supervised learning.
 Experimental results across various tasks, including document-level relation extraction, multi-label image classification, and binary PU learning, demonstrate the generalization and effectiveness of our framework.

 ![Images](./img/overview.jpg "Trainig process")

-For MS-COCO datatset
+# For MS-COCO datatset

 the data path as following:

 ./coco/train2014
 ./coco/val2014

-Training code:
+# Training code
 two-stage training, warm up the base model, load the warmed params and train by RL change the 'data' to your data path, 'simulate_partial_param' is the ratio of unlabeled positive samples, please change the wandb info. 'best_epoch' specify the warm-up model to load.